A tourist’s guide to Jerez

-In beachside cities in Spain the annual visitor numbers are somewhat predictable.
+In many of Spain’s cities – particularly those with a beach – visitor numbers are somewhat predictable.
 They swell from June through August as the Great Unburnt seek their time in the sun (and then likely some aloe vera).
-That Jerez doesn’t have a beach is one of the reasons we love it – we spent our first 18 months in Spain living in a beachy city and cursing all the bloody visitors during summer taking up space at our favourite bars and not wiping their feet.
+That Jerez doesn’t have a beach is one of the reasons we love it – we spent our first 18 months in Spain living in a beachy town and cursing all the bloody visitors during summer taking up space at our favourite bars and not wiping their feet.

 Semana Santa (Holy Week, Easter)

 The action begins to ramp up about 10 days before Easter, as each of the city’s three dozen or so church ‘brotherhoods’ readies their floats for a parade through the town.
-Each procession features two floats, one with a life-size version of the Virgin followed by another of Christ, with bespoke accoutrements adding to the effect.
-A float can weight 5000 kg and is backboned by 30 or more strong guys, who crawl beneath, and with small cushions on their head on a count of three hoist the frame off the ground ready for the slow trudge onward.
-Of course, from under their curtain they can’t see a thing and need guidance from in front by someone with a keen eye for potholes and dog poop.
-Up narrow alleys and wide avenues they shuffle in perfect time, moving at snail’s pace through vast crowds of cheering – and in many cases weeping – Spanish yahoo-istas (this is not a real word but it should be).
+Each procession features two floats, one with a life-size version of Jesus followed by another carrying his mum, with bespoke accoutrements adding to the effect.
+A float can weight 5000 kg and is backboned by 30 or more strong guys, who climb beneath, and on the count hoist the frame off the ground ready for the slow trudge onward.
+Of course, from under their concealing curtain they can’t see a thing and need guidance from in front by someone with a keen eye for potholes and dog poop.
+Up narrow alleys and wide avenues they shuffle in perfect time, moving at snail’s pace as the float wobbles precariously above, through vast crowds of cheering – and in many cases weeping – Spanish yahoo-istas (this is not a real word but it should be).

 A huge street parade led by a float featuring the Virgin Mary during Semana Santa in Jerez

-Come the Sunday before Good Friday, five or six brotherhoods kick off proceedings as the first to march, following different routes through the city from their home church and back again – yet at some point on their route they must traverse Jerez’s main street, Calle Larga (‘Long Street’), where thousands assemble in demountable spectator stands to spend the day watching the processions pass by.
+On the Sunday before Good Friday, five or six brotherhoods kick off proceedings as the first to march, following different routes through the city from their home church and back again.
+At some point on their route they must traverse Jerez’s main street, Calle Larga (‘Long Street’), where thousands assemble in demountable spectator stands to spend the day watching the processions pass by.
 Mobile revellers will find a vantage point on the street, then once a troupe has passed they’ll rush to a new spot to catch their next favourite.
 You can track the movement of each procession on an app with real-time GPS.

 A group of strong looking men having a snack outside a convenience store